BaltasarParreira/Icetube_Clock_NTP/README.md

 Like this will have the same synchronized time as the clock will think that has a GPS board connected to it. ; )

-NOTE: Add my changed version of the IPGeolocation library copying the "IPGeolocation" folder from here to your Arduino IDE libraries folder !!!
+NOTE: Added my fixed/changed version of the IPGeolocation library.
+Download it from here (https://github.com/BaltasarParreira/IPGeolocation) and install it on your Arduino IDE libraries folder !!!